StevenTammen/bibledocs.org/content/resource-index.md

 You can see the sortable and filterable resource index table [here](/resource-index-table).

 It is on its own page since it is desirable to display it full-width so that everything has enough room.
-(Displaying in a narrower-width content section like the one on this page cramps things.
-The sidebar menu reduces the amount of usable horizontal space, which is more necessary in the case of the table than general text).
+(Displaying it in a narrower-width content section like the one on this page cramps things.
+The sidebar menu and table of contents reduce the amount of usable horizontal space, which is more necessary in the case of the table than general text).

 ## How these resources are referenced on this site

-[One of the sections on the content features page](/about-the-site/content-features/#how-the-direct-resource-links-work) in the write-up about site features and functionality goes into great depth about how this site forms direct links to resources in Bible software programs.
+[One of the sections on the content features page](/about-the-site/content-features/#how-the-direct-resource-links-work) documents how this site forms direct links to resources in Bible software programs.

 ## Why the resources are owned in the Bible software programs they are